aljazst/Vigenere-Cipher-Extended/README.md

 ## Info

 This repo contains 2 implementations of the cipher, a basic cpp file and an object oriented programming approach.
 This cipher was implemented because I needed a basic cipher to use in another project.
 The object oriented implementetion was just so I could refresh my basic c++ oop knowledge.
+To run the project use the cmd and type make then .\cipher.exe

 ## Algorithm